-One such was Kharijism, a fiercely egalitarian movement that believed that religious belief trumped social status, rejected both Sunni and Shiite ideas and prized commitment to Islam above birth or racial or ethnic origin.
-A Kharijite insurrection in Tangier in 739 or 740 over taxation was defeated, but Kharijis continued to rebel in the mountains, and, in the mid-8th century, set up a Kharijite base at Sijilmasa, in the Tafilalt oasis system of south-western Morocco, to exploit the growing gold and salt trade across the Sahara.
+One such was Kharijism, a fiercely egalitarian movement holding that religious belief trumped social status.
+It rejected both Sunni and Shiite ideas and prized commitment to Islam above birth, racial or ethnic origin.
+After the Umayyads suppressed them in the Muslim east, many Kharijis sought refuge in Morocco.
+In 739 CE or 740 CE a rising in Tangier over taxation became a Khariji insurrection.
+The rebellion and its Amazigh leader – who called himself caliph – was put down, but Kharijism hung on in the mountains.
+In the mid-8th century, a Kharijite base at Sijilmasa, in the Tafilalt oasis system of southeastern Morocco, exploited the growing gold and salt trade across the Sahara.
 This helped spread Islam through southern Morocco and into the Sahara.

 Another heterodox movement was entirely home-grown: the Barghawata had its base in the Atlantic plains and seems to have combined elements of Christianity, Judaism, and animism with Shiism.
-It had its own holy book influenced by the Koran (but written in Berber) and its own prayers and dietary laws; it lasted until the middle of the 11th century.
+It had its own holy book influenced by the Koran (but written in Amazigh) and its own prayers and dietary laws; this movement lasted until the middle of the 11th century.

 Shiism, the Idrisids and the foundation of Fez